maynard242/guide-to-using-llms/README.md

-# A Practical Guide to Developing LLM Applications
+# A Practical Guide to Developing LLM Applications [DRAFT]

 ## Objective
 This is a living guide on key concepts/frameworks/techniques when deploying LLMs.
 Each concept is explained, tools are provided, and sandbox to trial.
 The goal of this guide is to help developers understand these key concepts but also to choose among the various methods and techniques.